AI-4-SE/GreenIDE/README.md

 # GreenIDE

 ## What is GreenIDE?
 GreenIDE is extension for Visual Studio Code that helps software developers in understanding and debugging energy consumption source code.
-GreenIDE supporte developers in visualizes the influence of configuration options on energy consumption at the function-level.
+GreenIDE supports developers in visualizes the influence of configuration options on energy consumption at the function-level.

 ## Requirements
 * Python 3
 * VSCode
-* Energy/Performance-Influence Models (method-specificenergy & runtime data for selected projects)
+* Energy/Performance-Influence Models (method-specific energy & runtime data for selected projects)

 ## Functions
 - Setting a configuration shows the energy consumption and performance of functions in the source code (on hover)
 - Comparing two configurations (e.g. the default and the buggy configuration) shows the improvement and deterioration of the energy consumption of all functions
 - You can display a number of hotspots and greenspots and lead them to the respective Java class
-- The background colors of the functionnames visulaize if a function has a high energy consumption, compared to other functions in the project
+- The background colors of the function names visualize if a function has a high energy consumption, compared to other functions in the project

 ## Installation

 ### Backend

-To run the django server you have to ececute the following command in a terminal:
+To run the django server you have to execute the following command in a terminal:
 * `$ cd djangobackend/`
 * `$ python -m venv venv`
 * `$ . venv/bin/activate`